MaeRiley/tinytik-backend/README.md

 # tinytik
 A small lightweight mirco-service streaming site intended for content creators!
-Based on the popular Nginx and Tomcat9 servers!
+Based on the popular Nginx and Tomcat9 webservers!